indygreg/PyOxidizer/docs/overview.rst

 At run time, an instance of the ``PythonConfig`` struct from the ``pyembed`` crate is created to define how an embedded Python interpreter should behave.
-(One of the build-time actions performed by ``PyOxidizer`` is to convert the TOML configuration file into a default instance of this struct.)
+(One of the build-time actions performed by ``PyOxidizer`` is to convert the Starlark configuration file into a default instance of this struct.)
 This struct is used to instantiate a Python interpreter.

 The ``pyembed`` crate implements a Python *extension module* which provides